-With more and more positive facelift experiences seen by the general public every year, society has become more open to the idea of facial rejuvenation restore and revitalize the face.
+With more and more positive facelift experiences seen by the general public every year, society has become more open to the idea of facial rejuvenation restoring and revitalizing the face.
 With the advent of TV reality show such as botched and Internet sites such as real self.com, people are more educated than ever about facial plastic surgery procedures.
 Even with all of this new information and reputable sources, there are multiple misconceptions and myths regarding a facelift.
 So, let’s debunk them here.
-Let’s separate fact from fiction and get down the basics of what you need to know when considering a facelift.
+Let’s separate fact from fiction and get down to the basics of what you need to know when considering a facelift.

 What Exactly Is a Facelift?

 A facelift, also known as a traditional rhytidectomy, is a surgical procedure that removes excess fat in the neck, tightens the underlying muscles, lifts the cheeks, and removes excess sagging skin.
 This leads to the revitalization of the facial structure and brings back the original balance and proportions to the face.
 A rhytidectomy is performed by making small incisions beneath the chin, the temple, the hairline, and within the creases of the ear.
 Once the tissue is secured in each of these places, the excess skin is removed.